 Cell phones don’t use as much energy as you might expect.
 According to a report by Forbes, your mobile phone spends an average of 1 kilowatt-hour (kWh) per year.
 The annual costs, then, will depend on the electricity rates in your area.
 A person who lives in Edmonton will spend an average of 7 cents ...
 [Continue Reading]

-Comparing Alberta energy rates is as easy as...
+Comparing energy rates is as easy as...

-At Energyrates.ca, we can help you compare the various energy providers and their rates, and find the best deal for your electricity and natural gas needs.
-Working hand in hand, we’ll identify the company that will be the best fit, and keep your long-term energy prices as low as possible.
-Contact us today for a free consultation.
+At Energyrates.ca, we can help you compare the various energy providers and their rates and find the best deal for your electricity and natural gas needs.
+Identify the companies that will be the best fit for your energy needs, and start saving money on your energy bills.

 Do you have large business that has unique or high volume energy demands?
 Contact us today for a free consultation.